Pennsylvania Trout Stamp Cost: Permits, Prices, and Who Needs One

 trout stamp fee structure

-Although residents and non‑residents alike must buy the Trout Stamp to legally take trout in Pennsylvania, the fee structure is straightforward: the Trout Stamp is $14.97 for anglers 16 and older, the Lake Erie Permit is $9.97, and the Combination Trout‑Salmon/Lake Erie Permit costs $15.97, with all fees funding fisheries conservation and management.
+Residents and non-residents both need the Trout Stamp to legally take trout in Pennsylvania.
+The fee structure is simple: the Trout Stamp is $14.97 for anglers 16 and older, the Lake Erie Permit is $9.97, and the Combination Trout/Lake Erie Permit costs $15.97.
+All fees fund fisheries conservation and management.

-For Lake Erie access you’ll add the $9.97 permit unless you select the $15.97 combination, which yields trout plus Lake Erie privileges at a lower aggregate cost than buying separate stamps.
+For Lake Erie access, add the $9.97 permit, or choose the $15.97 combination for both trout and Lake Erie privileges at a lower total cost than buying separate stamps.

 How to Purchase the Trout Stamp and Lake Erie Permit